EldritchCafe/website/src/pages/moderation-guidelines.md

 ### Immediate threat

-* fascist/nazi/alt-right instance
+* fascist/nazi/alt-right instances
-* instances with proximity to known bad actors
+* instances with proximity to known bad actors, such as endorsing, knowingly tolerating, sharing moderation staff with, or propagating significant amounts of content from harmful instances.
 * non-isolated or systematic harassment, doxxing (such as kiwifarms)
 * non-moderated "free speech" instances
 * instances that engage in or support archiving, non-isolated spam, or other disrespect of expected federation of content (ignore visibility, etc) that threaten users' safety or privacy

+Examples of "proximity to bad actors" include deciding to limit but not suspend an instance, listing an instance using the "local bubble" or similar features, or staff following users on or sharing content from an instance.

 **These instances should be defederated as fast as possible.** Moderators can suspend without prior peer approval.